mvrdevelopment/spec/mvr-spec.md

 | CustomId                                | 0 or 1        | [Integer](#user-content-attrtype-integer)    | The CustomId ID is an identifier for the instance of this fixture within the Custom ID Type that can be used to activate / select them for programming.   |

-An example of a node definition is shown below:
+EXAMPLE An example of a node definition is shown below:

 ```xml
 <VideoScreen name="Television" uuid="BEF95EB8-98AC-4217-B10D-FB4B83381398">